All Episodes

 Okay, the top switch is a red switch, and that activates the power, which allows the electromagnet to function the way it does.

-And then the middle switch activates the multidimensional stabilizer.
+And then the middle switch activates the multi-dimensional stabilizer.

-Slow up, you're going much too fast.
+You're going much too fast.

 The top switch activates the power.

-How much power Does this unit use, do you plug it into the wall?
+Do you plug it into the wall?

 Does it operate in batteries?